Customer retention is more valuable than customer acquisition.

-Customer retention is impossible if your customers forget about you.
+If your customers forget about you, you can’t retain them.
 And there are few better ways to stay top of mind than engaging with customers on social media.

 If social is going to be part of your customer retention strategy – and it should be! – then bake it into the customer journey.
 Put social buttons in your footer, on your checkout page, on your contact page.
 Everywhere.
 There’s a reason why Shopify makes it so easy to add social media elements to your store:

 When customers compliment your store on social, thank them for the kind words and then share their love with the rest of your followers.